ONLYOFFICE/docspace-api-sdk-javascript/docs/SettingsWebhooksApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.SettingsWebhooksApi();
+let apiInstance = new Api.SettingsWebhooksApi();
 let opts = {
   'deliveryFrom': new Date("2008-04-10T06:30+04:00"), // Date | The delivery start time for filtering webhook logs.
   'deliveryTo': new Date("2008-04-10T06:30+04:00"), // Date | The delivery end time for filtering webhook logs.
   'hookUri': "some text", // String | The destination URL where webhooks are delivered.
   'configId': 1234, // Number | The webhook configuration identifier.
   'eventId': 1234, // Number | The unique identifier of the event that triggered the webhook.
-  'groupStatus': new DocspaceApiJavascript.WebhookGroupStatus(), // WebhookGroupStatus | The status of the webhook delivery group.
+  'groupStatus': new Api.WebhookGroupStatus(), // WebhookGroupStatus | The status of the webhook delivery group.
   'userId': "aae1e103-bca5-9fa1-ba8c-42058b4abf28", // String | The identifier of the user associated with the webhook event.
-  'trigger': new DocspaceApiJavascript.WebhookTrigger(), // WebhookTrigger | The type of event that triggered the webhook.
+  'trigger': new Api.WebhookTrigger(), // WebhookTrigger | The type of event that triggered the webhook.
   'count': 1234, // Number | The maximum number of webhook log records to return in the query response.
   'startIndex': 1234 // Number | Specifies the starting index for retrieving webhook logs.
 Used for pagination in the webhook delivery log queries.
 };